No death, no major injuries to our soldiers: Rajnath Singh in Lok Sabha on India-China LAC clash | Headlines

 No death, no major injuries to our soldiers: Rajnath Singh in Lok Sabha on India-China LAC clash

-Defence Minister Rajnath Singh in Lok Sabha on Tuesday said that Indian troops bravely stopped PLA from encroaching upon our territory.
+Defence Minister Rajnath Singh in Lok Sabha on Tuesday said that Indian troops bravely stopped PLA from encroaching upon on Indian territory.

 - Country: